British anti-invasion preparations of the Second World War: British Army

 Captured British and French soldiers help one another on the staircase up to the cliff at Veules-les-Roses, June 1940.

-The evacuation of British and French forces (Operation Dynamo) began on 26 May with air cover provided by the Royal Air Force at heavy cost.
+The evacuation of British and French forces (Operation Dynamo) began on 26 May with air cover provided by the Royal Air Force at great cost.
 Over the following ten days, 338,226 French and British soldiers were evacuated to Britain.
-Most of the personnel were brought back to Britain, but many of the army's vehicles, tanks, guns, ammunition and heavy equipment and the RAF's ground equipment and stores were left behind in France.
+Most of the personnel were brought back to Britain, but many of the army's vehicles, tanks, guns, ammunition and heavy equipment and the RAF's ground equipment and stores were left behind.
 Some soldiers even returned without their rifles.
 A further 215,000 were evacuated from ports south of the Channel in the more organised Operation Aerial during June.

 In June 1940 the British Army had 22 infantry divisions and one armoured division.
 The infantry divisions were, on average, at half strength, and had only one-sixth of their normal artillery.
-Over 600 medium guns, both 18/25 and 25-pounders, and 280 howitzers were available, with a further one hundred 25-pounders manufactured in June.
-In addition, over 300 4.5-inch howitzers – 900 were modified in 1940 alone – and some 60-pounder howitzers and their modified 4.5-inch version as well as antiquated examples of the 6-inch howitzer were recovered from reserve after the loss of current models in France.
-These were augmented with several hundred additional 75-mm M1917 guns and their ammunition from the US.
-Some sources also state the British army was lacking in transport (just over 2,000 carriers were available, rising to over 3,000 by the end of July).
-There was a critical shortage of ammunition such that little could be spared for training.
+Over 600 medium guns, both 18/25-pdr and 25-pounders, and 280 howitzers were available, with a further hundred 25-pounders manufactured in June.
+Over 300 4.5-inch howitzers – 900 were modified in 1940 alone – and some 60-pounder howitzers and their modified 4.5-inch version as well as antiquated examples of the 6-inch howitzer were recovered from reserve after the loss of current models in France.
+These were augmented with several hundred additional 75 mm M1917 guns and their ammunition from the US.
+Some sources also state the British army was lacking in transport (just over 2,000 Universal Carriers were available, rising to over 3,000 by the end of July).
+There was a desperate shortage of ammunition such that little could be spared for training.